Filed under The Punch

 Or: “We need to have some face-time on the core competency, but if we buy-in and open the kimono and get some leverage, I think it will be scalable…”.

 You can only imagine the riveting conversations you’ll have to endure.
-You will feel like ripping your ears off, and ramming down their throat to muffle the noise.
+You will feel like ripping your ears off, and ramming them down their throat to muffle the noise.

 Sir Richard, there is a reason the other airlines put the kybosh on this insanity.
 No one wants to sit next to someone using a mobile phone.
 Sure I don’t have to fly your airline, but if you go ahead with this madness, the others might reconsider, and then life will end as we know it.